 Native Apps Still Important.
 Agencies did not abandon native development.
 A number of agencies took advantage of native mobile device functionality including U.S. Census’ Dwellr, NOAA’s Whale Alert, Dolphin & Whale 911, and See & ID Dolphins & Whales, U.S. Coast Guard’s HSWL App, and National Park Service’s NPS Chesapeake Explorer App.

 Upgrades and Makeovers for Existing Mobile Products.
-FEMA added a disaster reporter feature to the FEMA App, the Center’s for Disease Control added new outbreaks to their Solve the Outbreak app on CDC’s Solve the Outbreak”) and the U.S. Census added new economic indicators to the America’s Economy app.
+FEMA added a disaster reporter feature to the FEMA App, the Center’s for Disease Control added new outbreaks to their Solve the Outbreak app and the U.S. Census added new economic indicators to the America’s Economy app.
 The Department of Energy’s National Renewable Energy Laboratory created an iOS app version of the alternative fuel locator mobile website and the National Gallery of Art added an Android version of their Your Art app.

 APIs and Code Sharing Continued to Expand.
 While the Digital Government Strategy required development of API’s as well as mobile products, some agencies took bigger steps to make it easier for developers to access government code.

 - As part of their Digital Government Strategy mobile implementation, the Department of Labor mobilized their developer website for anytime, anywhere access to their API’s.
 Labor also developed an agency wide software development kit (SDK) that makes agency API’s more easily accessible for mobile development.